anloor7/PostDoc/r_code/amortized_neural_clustering/readme.txt

 - The folder “scenario_1” contains the Python scripts used for the analyses of Scenario 1 in the paper.
-It includes four files, each corresponding to a specific number of time series in the generated collections and a specific time-series length.
+It includes four files, each corresponding to a specific number of time series in the generated collections and a specific time series length.

 - The folder ''scenario_2'' contains the Python script used for the analyses of Scenario 2 in the paper.